berntf/otwo/ServerInstallTestnet.md

 exit
 ```

-You are all set and you can proceed to the guide for installing the node
+You are all set up and you can proceed to the guide for installing the node

 ## Advanced options

-If you don't want to type your password every time you login to your server you can configure PublicKeyAuthentication for SSH.
-Besides the fact it's more secure, it's very convenient as you don't have to type your password anymore which also allows for easier automation of management tasks e.g. local backups of your server/node configuration.
+If you don't want to type your password every time you login to your server you can configure PublicKey Authentication for SSH.
+Besides the fact it's more secure, it's very convenient as you don't have to type your password anymore

 17. Start by generating a SSH keypair (if you don't already have a keypair) on your local machine: